Oil extends crash into new year as glut fears deepen

 U.S crude crashed below $50 a barrel while benchmark Brent tumbled under $53 after data showed Russian oil output at post-Soviet era highs and Iraqi oil exports near 35-year peaks.

-Top crude exporter Saudi Arabia revealed it made deep cuts to its monthly oil prices for European buyers ARM-OSP-E, the sixth time since June it has slashed prices, corresponding with the rout in crude futures markets over the period.
+Top crude exporter Saudi Arabia revealed it made deep cuts to its monthly oil prices for European buyers, the sixth time since June it has slashed prices, corresponding with the rout in crude futures markets over the period.

 "There's no doubt that we have a combination of supplies hitting their zenith at a time when demand is weakening," said Phil Flynn, an analyst at Price Futures Group in Chicago.